garyfleming/product-engineering/README.md

 After this session:

 * You'll understand how to spot some of the anti-patterns around product and engineering relationships,
+* You'll know how to design your organisation to achieve better results,
 * You'll know when to take different collaborative stances depending on the outcomes required,
 * You'll feel more confident in shifting your partnerships towards more productive patterns to maximise your chances of success.